-2. It is recommended that Members ensure that aircraft-based observing systems operated in collaboration with partner airlines and other operators comply with all practices and guidance related to observational data quality provided in the Guide to Aircraft-based Observations (in preparation).

-2.5.12 Members who make available aircraft-based observations to the WIS shall develop procedures for the analysis of and response to available monitoring information.

-Notes:

-1. Responses include taking prompt and appropriate corrective action for systematic observing system defects and issues identified that adversely affect the quality of aircraft-based observations transmitted to the WIS.
-Such responses can be facilitated by WMO Focal Points on Aircraft-based Observations.
+Guide to Aircraft-based Observations (in preparation).

+2.5.12

 2. Key sources of advice on quality of aircraft-based observational data are the WMO lead centre on aircraft-data and other WMO Members.

 3. The WMO lead centre on aircraft data undertakes quality monitoring of aircraft-based observations and makes monitoring information available to Members on the WMO website.

-4. More detailed guidance on quality management of aircraft-based observations and observing systems can be found in the Guide to Aircraft-based Observations (in preparation).

-2.5.13 Members who operate AMDAR observing systems shall ensure that on-board data quality control is applied in accordance with WMO specifications and best practice.
+2.5.13 Members operating AMDAR observing systems shall ensure that on-board data quality control is applied in accordance with WMO specifications.

-Note: Specifications for on-board data quality control are described in the AMDAR Onboard Software Functional Requirements Specification.
+Note: WMO Specifications for on-board data quality control are described in the AMDAR Onboard Software Functional Requirements Specification.
+(IMO Report, No. ?)

-Provision of aircraft-based observations to the WIS

-2.5.14 Members who receive and process aircraft-based observational data from any source, including AMDAR, ICAO and other aircraft-based observing systems, shall make such data available to the WIS in accordance with WMO regulations.
+2.5.14 Members who receive and process aircraft-based observational data from any source, including AMDAR, ICAO and other aircraft-based observing systems, shall make such data available through the WIS in accordance with WMO regulations.

 Notes:

-1 Relevant regulations may be found in:

-(a) Technical Regulations, Volume II;

-(b) Manual on the Global Telecommunication System;

-(c) Manual on Codes, Volumes I.1 and I.2.

 2. Guidance on the encoding and provision of aircraft-based observations to the WIS can be found in the Guide to Aircraft-based Observations (in preparation).

-2.5.15 Members who make aircraft-based observations available to the WIS shall ensure that they have the capacity to identify and remove poor-quality data from transmission to the WIS until such time as the data quality is restored.

-Observational metadata requirements and management
+2.5.15

-2.5.16 Members who receive, process and make available to the WIS aircraft-based observational data from any source shall maintain a database of related metadata.
+2.5.16 Members who receive, process and make available to the WIS aircraft-based observational data from any source shall record, retain, and make available observational metadata in accordance with 2.5.

-Note: Relevant metadata include those relating to the following aspects and elements of the observational data:

-(a) Models and types of aircraft;

-(b) When and where possible, on-board sensors and their siting, calibration and operational issues and faults;

-(c) Specific software and algorithms used to process data to generate the reported variables;

-(d) Metadata related to quality control processes, data communication practices, data processing and delivering centres.

-2.5.17 Members who make available aircraft-based observations to the WIS shall maintain and provide the related, internationally required metadata.

-Notes:

-1. Specific details of relevant metadata can be found in the Guide to Aircraft-based Observations (in preparation).

-2. General requirements for provision of observational metadata can be found in the Manual on the WMO Integrated Global Observing System, section 2.5.

-3. More detailed guidance on management of aircraft-based observational metadata can be found in the Guide to Aircraft-based Observation, (in preparation).

-Maintenance and management of incidents and changes